sebthom/tm4e/docs/user-guide.md

   If the Generic Editor shows TM4E-based highlighting while a custom editor does not, the custom editor may not be wired to TM4E or may rely solely on its own partitioning or language server integration.

 - **Collecting diagnostics for bug reports**:
-  When you need to provide more technical information, enable extra tracing by adding `org.eclipse.tm4e.ui/trace=true` to a debug options file (usually named `debug.options`) and starting Eclipse with `-debug /path/to/debug.options`.
+  To capture text events and generate a Java test skeleton, add `org.eclipse.tm4e.ui/debug/log/GenerateTest=true` to a debug options file (usually named `debug.options`) and start Eclipse with `-debug /path/to/debug.options`; the test skeleton is written to the error output stream when you close an editor that uses TM4E.
-  To capture text events and generate a Java test skeleton, add `org.eclipse.tm4e.ui/debug/log/GenerateTest=true` to the same file and close an editor that uses TM4E; the test skeleton is written to the error output stream.
+  If you need TM4E to fail fast when no grammar is found for a document (for example when isolating a bug), you can additionally set `org.eclipse.tm4e.ui/debug/log/ThrowError=true`, which causes an exception to be thrown instead of silently disabling TM4E for that document.

 ## Further Reading

 For additional background on what TM4E provides in Eclipse and how it fits into the IDE, see the Eclipse newsletter article "TM4E" (June 2018): https://www.eclipse.org/community/eclipse_newsletter/2018/june/tm4e.php

-If you plan to implement your own TM4E-based editor or customize integration at the plugin level, switch to the [TM4E Plugin Developer Guide](plugin-developer-guide.md), which is targeted specifically at plugin authors.
+If you plan to implement your own TM4E-based editor or customize integration at the plugin level, switch to the [TM4E Adopter Guide](adopter-guide.md), which is targeted specifically at plugin adopters and plug-in authors.